6 Really Good Things That Happen to Your Body When You Quit Sugar

 Added sugars are simple carbohydrates.
 This means they're digested fast and enter your bloodstream quickly, providing that familiar rush.
 But once that shot of sugar is metabolized, you're in for a crash.
 You may be riding this energy roller coaster all day, since added sugar is hiding in countless sneaky places—even salad dressing and barbecue sauce.
 "When you eat foods high in protein and healthy fat instead, such as a handful of almonds, they'll supply you with a steadier stream of energy that lasts longer," says Diane Sanfilippo, a nutrition consultant and author of The 21-Day Sugar Detox Daily Guide.

 Everyone knows that a daily sugary-soda habit can pack on the pounds, especially in the tummy area.
-But what you may not realize is just how dangerous that is.
+But what you may not realize are the potential risks associated with abdominal fat.
 Sugary fare spikes your blood sugar, triggering a flood of insulin through your body, which over time encourages fat to accumulate around your middle.
 Known as visceral fat, these fat cells deep in the abdomen are the riskiest kind because they generate adipokines and adipose hormones—chemical troublemakers that travel to your organs and blood vessels, where they bring on inflammation that can contribute to conditions like heart disease and cancer.
 So, when you cut back on pop and desserts, you'll start reducing belly fat and the dangerous conditions that come with it.

 Increased insulin levels don't just add pounds to your stomach; they put fat cells all over your body into calorie-storage overdrive, says endocrinologist David Ludwig, MD, a professor of nutrition at the Harvard T.H.
 Chan School of Public Health, and coauthor of Always Delicious.
 "I call insulin the Miracle-Gro for your fat cells.
 It's just not the sort of miracle you want happening in your body."
 Replacing refined carbs and sugary foods in your diet with healthy fats helps keep your insulin stable, he says, so fewer calories get stored as fat.
 As a result, "hunger decreases, metabolism speeds up, and you can lose weight with less struggle."